radaapp/wordpress_plugin_call_rada_service/README.md

 Rada services now available in Vietnam and soon be expand to the region.
 For sample of how it's work, you can take a look here: http://santa.rada.asia/rada-one-click/

+Thanks for BPOTech team for your initiative of this contribution.